simdutf/simdutf/README.md

 This library provide fast Unicode functions such as

-- ASCII, UTF-8, UTF-16LE and UTF-32LE validation,
+- ASCII, UTF-8, UTF-16LE and UTF-32LE validation (with and without error specification),
 - UTF-8 to UTF-16LE transcoding, with or without validation,
 - UTF-8 to UTF-32LE transcoding, with or without validation,
 - UTF-16LE to UTF-8 transcoding, with or without validation,